Portlandia (statue)

 Portlandia is a sculpture by Raymond Kaskey located above the entrance of the Portland Building in downtown Portland, Oregon.
-It is the second-largest copper repoussé statue in the United States, after the Statue of Liberty.
+It is the second largest copper repoussé statue in the United States, after the Statue of Liberty.

 History

 Portlandia was commissioned by the City of Portland in 1985.
 Sculptor Raymond Kaskey was paid $228,000 in public funds and reportedly an additional $100,000 in private donations.

 Kaskey and his assistant Michael Lasell built sections of the statue in a Maryland suburb of Washington, D.C., and sent the parts to Portland by ship.
 It was assembled at a barge-building facility owned by Gunderson, Inc, and was installed on the Portland Building on October 6, 1985, after being floated up the Willamette River on a barge.

 Description

 The statue is based on the design of the Portland city seal.
-The statue depicts a female figure, Lady Commerce, dressed in classical clothes, holding a trident in her right hand and reaching down with her left.
+The statue depicts a female figure, Lady Commerce, dressed in classical clothes, holding a trident in her left hand and reaching down with her right.
 The statue is above street level and faces a relatively narrow, tree-lined street.